c0gent/Philo/materialism_and_the_matrix.md

 As has been argued many, many times, If there is a supernatural realm and it has any influence whatsoever on the natural world it must, necessarily, be a part of the natural world.
 For a single particle, force, or signal of any kind to transfer from one realm to the next by definition makes those two realms one and the same.
 If there is an 'underworld' where thoughts and minds exist *and* that underworld has any impact of any kind on the 'surface' world, it is by definition, a part of it.
 It would not therefore be of any use at all to describe it as separate in the same way that we don't describe the world of the Andromeda galaxy any differently than we do our Milky Way.

 Any argument that about a realm that we cannot understand or cannot explain falls apart pretty quickly.
 It is akin to saying that our natural realm somehow cannot produce a computer which can form any explanation at all about the realm encompassing it.
-If that is true, if the 'rules' of the supernatural realm are eternally mysterious, yet our realm is a supposedly a subset of it (just as the Matrix is a subset of Neo's universe), then why should be bother trying to understand anything at all?
+If that is true, if the 'rules' of the supernatural realm are eternally mysterious, yet our realm is a supposedly a subset of it (just as the Matrix is a subset of Neo's universe), then why should we bother trying to understand anything at all?
 If our natural world is somehow constructed in such a way that we will never be able to see the hands of the puppeteer holding the strings or the hidden quantum strings, then there is no sense at all in even discussing or thinking abuot it.

 I do not believe that is the universe we live in.